JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_event_listening.md

 {id="WorkspaceModelChangeListener"}

-The Workspace Model storage allows us to subscribe to all of its changes using [](plugin_listeners.md) mechanism via [`WorkspaceModelChangeListener`](%gh-ic%/platform/backend/workspace/src/WorkspaceModelTopics.kt).
+The Workspace Model storage allows us to subscribe to all of its changes using the [](plugin_listeners.md) mechanism via [`WorkspaceModelChangeListener`](%gh-ic%/platform/backend/workspace/src/WorkspaceModelTopics.kt).

 The listener offers both